 WP5: Physics Studies.
 The UK groups within CALICE have been performing studies of the physics potential of particle flow algorithm (PFA) techniques to improve jet energy resolution.
-The concept of a PFA approach can be applied to any future collider detector and so this work is generic in its application, as recognised by the OsC.
+The concept of a PFA approach can be applied to any future collider detector and so this work is generic in its application.
 The development and optimisation of algorithms can only be performed in the context of detailed detector simulation models and within CALICE-UK, these studies have so far been applied to detector concepts developed for the ILC.

-Despite the large future potential of this approach, the revised plan is to continue these studies throughout FY08/09 at a reduced level, such that a proposal for generic R&D into detector designs optimised for PFA can be submitted in 2008.
+Despite the large future potential of this approach, we propose to continue these studies throughout FY08/09 at a reduced level, such that a proposal for generic R&D into detector designs optimised for PFA can be submitted in 2008.
 The bare minimum effort needed to achieve this is academic, support staff and RAL/PPD.
-In addition to the effort shown in the spreadsheet, there will also be a University-funded RA working in this area.
+There will also be a University-funded RA working in this area.
 This work will necessarily continue to be based on existing ILC detector models as there are no alternatives available at present which have the required level of detail.
 This pragmatic approach also keeps the effort required within the UK to a minimum, as it avoids any need to develop and maintain new detector simulation models.

-All other current studies within this workpackage, in particular those which are related to developing physics analyses to benchmark the performance of the evolving detector designs, and to assess the stability of the PFA algorithms, e.g. to tuning of hadronic physics models, will be stopped by the start of FY08/09.
-Similarly, the explicit study within this WP of how hadronic interaction models compare with the wealth of testbeam data accumulated by CALICE will now not be completed.
-This is particularly unfortunate as it is both one of the main goals of the entire project, and completely generic in its scope and benefit to all future projects using detector simulations, namely to improve the accuracy of hadronic physics modelling with in GEANT4.
-This is evident from several presentations made by CALICE at recent GEANT4 Collaboration Workshops.
+All other current studies within this workpackage, in particular those which are related to developing physics analyses to benchmark the performance of the evolving ILC detector designs, and to assess the stability of the PFA algorithms, e.g. to uncertainties in hadronic shower models, will be stopped by the start of FY08/09.